Apk (file format)

-The Android Package with the file extension apk is the file format used by the Android operating system and a number of other Android-based operating systems for distribution and installation of mobile apps, mobile games and middleware.
+The Android Package with the file extension apk is a package format used by Android and a number of other Android-based operating systems for distribution and installation of mobile apps, mobile games and middleware.
 A file using this format can be built from source code written in either Java or Kotlin.

 APK files can be generated and signed from Android App Bundles.

 Overview

 APK is analogous to other software packages such as APPX in Microsoft Windows, APP for HarmonyOS or a Debian package in Debian-based operating systems.
 To make an APK file, a program for Android is first compiled using a tool such as Android Studio or Visual Studio and then all of its parts are packaged into one container file.
 An APK file contains all of a program's code (such as .dex files), resources, assets, certificates, and manifest file.
 As is the case with many file formats, APK files can have any desired name but, for the system to recognize them, the .apk filename suffix may be necessary.

-Most Android implementations allow users to manually install APK files only after they turn on an "Unknown Sources" setting that allows installation from sources other than trusted ones like Google Play.
-One may do so for many reasons, such as during the development of apps, to install apps not found on the store, or to install an older version of an existing app.
+Most Android implementations allow users to manually install APK files (sideloading) only after they turn on an "Unknown Sources" setting that allows installation from sources other than trusted ones such as Google Play.
+This may be done for many reasons, such as during the development of apps, to install apps not available on the store, or to install an older version of an app in the Play Store.

+In August 2025, Google announced that the "Unknown sources" toggle will be replaced with a process that involves enabling developer mode and a 24-hour pause before allowing sideloading from unverified developers.
+Verification requires an identity document and $25 payment.
+It will come into force for Brazil, Singapore, Thailand and Indonesia by September 2026 and worldwide by 2027.